 Even when the victims of violent crime are people, there is still a pecking order in public sympathy for them, along with a corresponding lust for vengeance against their slayers.
 While the entire state of Florida went into shock over the slayings of the five Gainesville college students in 1990, during the same time, the slayings of 21 Miami women went unnoticed.
 What’s the difference?

-The Miami victims were black crack-whores with no mere socially-recognized value than chickens.
+The Miami victims were black crack-whores with no more socially-recognized value than chickens.
 The 21 victims were just as powerless and unattractive, just as lacking in money, family and social position, just as black, as their accused slayer, a virtually unknown serial killer named Charles White.

 The victims of the Gainesville slayings, on the other hand, were the personification of all we hold dear.
-Since we the people feel that these murders are more deplorable, therefore we want the accused slayer to suffer to the maximum extent.
+Since We the People feel that these murders are more deplorable, therefore we want the accused slayer to suffer to the maximum extent.

 Ironically, even Danny Rolling wants his young daughter to be safe and secure.
 He wants her to grow up, attend college and fulfill her potential.
 Even someone convicted time and again of robbing that security from others cherishes the notion that a home is a castle where we are always safe from harm.